Written by Rachel Kim, MS, RD, Registered Dietitian & Health Writer

 Both Push Health and Hims offer legitimate pathways to accessing peptide medications for weight management, each with distinct advantages depending on your needs and preferences.
 The choice ultimately comes down to whether you prioritize physician selection flexibility or prefer an integrated, standardized approach.

-For patients seeking comprehensive care that combines the best of both approaches, FormBlends provides physician-supervised telehealth with personalized treatment protocols and access to multiple GLP-1 medications.
+For patients seeking thorough care that combines the best of both approaches, FormBlends provides physician-supervised telehealth with personalized treatment protocols and access to multiple GLP-1 medications.
 Our clinical team offers transparent pricing, ongoing medical oversight, and flexible treatment options tailored to your specific needs.

 Before starting any weight management program, consult with a qualified healthcare provider to determine the most appropriate treatment approach for your individual health profile and goals.
 Explore our comparison guides for additional insights into telehealth platforms and weight management options.